-Offer it as a gift to your hostess at a party or housewarming, or to your old auntie, bottled in a tightly capped old canning jar with a ribbon wrapped around.
+Offer it as a gift to your hostess at a party or housewarming, or to your old auntie, bottled in a tightly capped old canning jar with a ribbon wrapped around for Christmas.

 However you display it, whether in a bowl to allow the scent to disperse, or sewn into sachets to hang in your closet, this old fashioned favorite room freshener will be gladly received.